Whit Pow

 About me

-I’m Whitney (Whit) Pow.
+I’m Whit Pow.
 I am an Assistant Professor at New York University in the Department of Media, Culture, and Communication.

-My work centers the concept of mediation to identify the way that the lives and bodies of queer and trans people, Black and Indigenous people, and people of color are mediated by the state through archives and bureaucratic documents like birth certificates, immigration forms, and sign-in sheets as well as medical diagnostic practices ongoing today like those documented in the Diagnostic and Statistical Manual and its many iterations.
-My work examines how these very much racialized biopolitical and necropolitical processes of documentation, enumeration, and surveillance of queer and trans people and BIPOC exist today in the oftentimes “invisible” or normalized logics built into computers and computational systems like software, video games, artificial intelligence, and networked media.
+My work centers the concept of mediation to identify the way that the lives and bodies of trans people and trans people of color are mediated by the state through archives and bureaucratic documents like birth certificates, immigration forms, and sign-in sheets as well as medical diagnostic practices ongoing today like those documented in the Diagnostic and Statistical Manual and its many iterations.
+My work examines how these very much racialized biopolitical and necropolitical processes of documentation, enumeration, and surveillance of trans people of color exist today in the oftentimes “invisible” or normalized logics built into computers and computational systems like software, video games, artificial intelligence, and online networked media.

-My research engages with feminist and anti-racist Science and Technology Studies (STS) and computer history, crucially working alongside scholarship in transgender studies and trans of color critique in order to center Blackness, Indigeneity, and people of color at the heart of our understanding of these institutional processes of documentation and surveillance, normalized through our everyday interactions with computers.
+My research centers transgender studies and trans of color critique in our understanding of software studies, computer history and critical science and technology studies (STS), placing trans life at the heart of our understanding of these institutional processes of documentation and surveillance, normalized through our everyday interactions with computers.

 Articles & REsearch